grantzau/OneFingerTouch/README.md

 # Summary

-Get information about direction, distance and speed of a swipe from both mouse and touch events.
+Get information about the direction, distance and speed of a swipe from both mouse and touch events.

 ## Options